djeada/Testio/README.md

 ## Overview

+Testio was designed to provide a simple and efficient way to test the standard output of applications.
+It is specifically targeted at teachers, who can use it to easily test programs submitted by their students and ensure that they are functioning as expected.

-Testio allows you to test the standard output of applications by specifying a directory containing the programs to be tested, as well as a set of inputs and expected outputs.
-Testio is implemented in Python and is divided into three separate interfaces: a command-line interface, a Flask server, and a Qt application.
-The command-line interface allows you to run tests and generate reports from the command line, the Flask server provides a web interface for running tests, and the Qt application embeds the Flask application in a desktop GUI.
+To use Testio for this purpose, teachers can specify a directory containing all the programs to be tested, as well as a set of inputs and expected outputs for each program.
+Testio will then run each program and compare the output to the expected output.
+If the output is correct, Testio will print a green checkmark.
+If the output is incorrect, Testio will print a red X. Additionally, for each program, Testio can generate a PDF report containing the results of the tests.

+In addition to being useful for teachers, Testio can also be used in the industry in CI/CD pipelines.
+In this context, Testio can be used to perform end-to-end tests on an application to ensure that it behaves as expected.
+For example, if you are using scripts or compiling executables, you can use Testio to test the output of your program for a given set of inputs.
+If a single test fails, Testio will exit with a non-zero exit code.
+If all tests pass, Testio will exit with a zero exit code, indicating that the application is functioning as expected.

 ## Requirements